N5 – Notice to End your Tenancy for Interfering with Others, Damage or Overcrowding

 If the tenant does not correct the issues by the appropriate date or move out by the termination date, you should continue with the process and file the L2: Application to End a Tenancy and Evict a Tenant.
 This application can be filed as early as day 8 if it is the first N5 notice or in the case of a second N5 notice right after the termination notice is provided to the tenant.

 It is important to continue with the L2 application to the Landlord and Tenant Board if the tenant does not void the N5.
-Keep in mind that this eviction process can take three to five months on average.
+Keep in mind that this eviction process can take 4 to 8 months on average.

 Conclusion